InnoIPA/ivit-i-demo/README.md

 ![LOGO](docs/images/iVIT-I-Logo-B.png)

 # ivit-i-web-ui
-The web demo site for ivit-i
+The web demo site for ivit-i-xilinx

 * [Requirements](#requirements)
 * [How to work](#how-to-work)